HolmesBryant/a-code/README.md

 **It is important to note that the effect of each following item supercedes the effect of the previous one (depending, of course, on how the definitions are written).**

-In the following example, the "tag" definition will match everyting between and including angle brackets (including strings), but since the "string" definition follows it, any strings within the angle brackets will be colored according the the string color, not the tag color.
+In the following example, the "tag" definition will match everyting between and including angle brackets (including strings), but since the "string" definition follows it, any strings within the angle brackets will be colored according to the string color, not the tag color.

 	// example
 	export default {